 How has social media affected marketing and growth (and you probably failed to notice that)

 Would you go to a restaurant with fewer reviews and ratings?
-Let’s face it; we all tend to read the social reviews before purchase.
+Let’s face it; we all tend to read social reviews before purchasing.
 Studies show that 7 out of 10 Americans look for a review before they purchase anything.

 The interesting thing is that before this gigantic platform, people used to promote their products and services on commercial and print media.
 It was expensive and a lengthy process as well.
 Moreover, the success rate was quite vague, and it was difficult to understand what exactly went right or wrong.